 Your Dollars Supported:

-During COVID-19, with many schools campuses across the country closed, we designed our innovative Buddy Bison Creative Learning Program to bring parks to kids.
+During COVID-19, we designed our innovative Buddy Bison Creative Learning Program to bring parks to kids.
 Click here to check out our virtual resources through the Buddy Bison Creative Learning Program.

 We want everyone to experience the endless possibilities of our parks.

-Our Buddy Bison programs provide outdoor recreation opportunities and environmental education to elementary and middle schools in under-served communities.
+Our Buddy Bison School Program provides outdoor recreation opportunities and environmental education for elementary and middle schools in underserved communities.
 Through in-person and distance learning resources, National Park Trust provides experiences for students to learn from park rangers, naturalists, and other outdoor education professionals.

 Kids to Parks Day

-2021 marks the 11th anniversary of Kids to Parks Day, an annual day of outdoor exploration at local, state, and national parks and public lands across the country.
-Always hosted the third Saturday of May and organized by National Park Trust, the mission of Kids to Parks Day is to foster future outdoor enthusiasts and help with developing the next generation of park stewards by encouraging kids of all ages and their families to get outside and create their own park adventures.
+2023 marks the 13th anniversary of Kids to Parks Day, an annual day of outdoor exploration at local, state, and national parks and public lands across the country.
+Always hosted the third Saturday of May and organized by the National Park Trust, the mission of Kids to Parks Day is to foster future outdoor enthusiasts and help with developing the next generation of park stewards by encouraging kids of all ages and their families to get outside and create their own park adventures.